theodo/electron-boilerplate/doc/first-electron-app.md

 });
 ```

 Finally, `index.html` is the entry point of Electron in your app.
-A basic example is :
+A basic example is:

 ```html
 <!DOCTYPE html>